babboe1/monster-killer-project/README.md

 # first-js-project
-i just want a build a simple web application implementing basic knowledge learnt so far on java script
+This is a simple web application implementing basic knowledge learnt so far on java script

 ## Table of contents